fschramka/Streets/README.md

 # Streets

+### Day and Night controller class for Unreal Engine 4

 This project contains an Unreal Actor for day and night cycles.
 Included are the Actor itself and an Actor Component which can make any Actor with a light component switch his state at some daytimes.

-Day to night --> lights go on
+* Day to night --> lights go on
-Night to day --> lights turn off
+* Night to day --> lights turn off